cbeck88/strict-variant/README.md

     template <typename...
 OTypes>
     variant(variant<Otypes...> &&);

-    // Reports the runtime type.
-The returned value is an index into the list
-    // <First, Types...>.
-    int which() const;

-    // Test for equality.
-The which values must match, and operator == for the
-    // underlying values must match.
-    bool operator == (const variant &) const;
-    bool operator != (const variant &) const;

     // Emplace ctor.
-Used to explicitly specify the type of the variant. template <typename T>
+Used to explicitly specify the type of the variant, and
+    // invoke an arbitrary ctor of that type. template <typename T>
     struct emplace_tag {};